 The filmspeler service involved the provision of hyperlinks but in a more indirect way than the defendants in Svensson and GS Media.
 The question for the CJEU, therefore, was whether GS Media could be extended to a situation in which the defendant did not itself provide the hyperlinks but sold a media player on which hyperlinks had been installed.

 The CJEU also had to decide whether or not the temporary copies made on the player when TV and film content is streamed through it can benefit from the temporary copies defence in the Copyright Directive.
-This is the first time the CJEU has had to consider this question head-on.
+This was the first time the CJEU has had to consider this question head-on.

 The decision on communication to the public